Chrisfaherty/CI_PP2_SCC/README.md

-# Tica Tica's Blind Box
+# Simple & Smart Till
 (Developer: Christopher Faherty)

 ![This is an screenshot of the responsive design image]()